 10.135.46.111 - - [22/Jan/2019:19:19:30 +0800] "GET /my/course/1 HTTP/1.1" 127.0.0.1 200 782 9703 "http://127.0.0.1/course/explore?filter%5Btype%5D=all&filter%5Bprice%5D=all&filter%5BcurrentLevelId%5D=all&orderBy=studentNum" "Mozilla/5.0 (Windows NT 10.0; WOW64; rv:64.0) Gecko/20100101 Firefox/64.0" 0.354 0.354

-() capture group, you can customize the key name of each group as shown below:
+() capture groups.
+You can specify the key name of each group as shown below:

-On the Collection Configuration page, enter the Collection Path according to the log collection path format as shown below:
+On the Collection Configuration page, set Collection Path according to the log collection path format as shown below:

 Log collection path format: